bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

     bokeh serve myapp.py --port 5101
     bokeh serve myapp.py --port 5102

-The sections below propose basic configurations, but please also refer to the `Nginx load balancer documentation`_ or the `Apache proxy balancer module documentation`_.
-For instance, there are different strategies available for choosing how incoming connections are distributed among instances.
+The sections below propose basic configurations based on this setup.
+See the `Nginx load balancer documentation`_ or the `Apache proxy balancer module documentation`_ for more detailed information.
+For instance, there are different strategies available to define how incoming connections are distributed among server instances.

 Nginx
 '''''